JPval007/react-library/README.md

 ## For future upgrades:
 - Make the site customizable (users log in and stuff)
 - Each user can make "playlists" of their favorite games
+- Make a site that's only for upcoming projects